Skip to content

 • MK1: Utilize medical knowledge of acute and chronic conditions including etiology, pathophysiology, incidence, risk factors, clinical presentation, differential diagnosis, and treatment strategies to effectively manage a patient across the life span.

-• MK2: Possess knowledge of pharmaceutical agents including indications, contraindications, dosing, side effects, drug interactions and costs to patients.
+• MK2: Possess knowledge of pharmaceutical agents including indications, contraindications, dosing, side effects, drug interactions, and costs to patients.

 • MK3: Utilize the concepts of public health to improve the quality of patient care.